Justice Education Fellowships

 Honorarium: $1000 per Fellow, payable on delivery of final reports

-Qualifications: Candidates must be enrolled in an Ontario LLB or JD program during the period of the Fellowship.
-Students enrolled in joint degrees will be considered on a case-by-case basis.
+Qualifications: Candidates must be enrolled in an Ontario LLB or JD program or a paralegal certificate program during the period of the Fellowship.
+Law students enrolled in joint degrees will be considered on a case-by-case basis.
 Successful candidates will typically be in 2L or 3L during the period of their Fellowship.

 Each Fellow is responsible for planning and delivering a minimum of 3 of OJEN’s justice education projects in the community where they attend school over the course of their Fellowship.
 Most projects run in high school law classrooms, though some may run in partnership with community youth groups.
 Fellows typically recruit lawyer volunteers to attend these projects and provide substantive legal content.
 Most projects take between 1-3 class periods to complete.
 Fellows are free to select OJEN projects and partners that match their interests and the needs of the local community.

-To prepare for this work, Fellows must attend a 2-day Training Weekend at OJEN’s Head Office in Toronto, in June or July (dates to be co-ordinated with Fellows and OJEN staff).
+To prepare for this work, Fellows must attend a 2-day Training Weekend at OJEN’s Head Office in Toronto the summer (dates to be co-ordinated with Fellows and OJEN staff).
 The training covers an orientation to OJEN, working with schools, an in-depth orientation to OJEN’s menu of projects, working with vulnerable youth, and extensive facilitation practice.
 OJEN will cover reasonable transportation and accommodation costs for students who must travel to attend.

 After training, Fellows are expected to maintain communication with OJEN staff about the progress of their work and participate in occasional group check-in calls with the full cohort of Justice Education Fellows from across Ontario.
 We use this time to share what we’ve been doing, troubleshoot issues that have arisen, and identify new professional development opportunities for the Fellows.

-If there is a local committee active in the region, the Fellow will sit on that committee.
+If there is a local committee active in the region, the Fellow can volunteer to sit on that committee.
 Most committees meet once every 8-10 weeks.
-Learn more about local committees at http://ojen.ca/en/committees.
+Learn more about local committees at https://ojen.ca/en/committees.

 Finally, Fellows must complete a simple reporting process after each of their projects and provide feedback at the end of their Fellowship.
 This allows OJEN to ensure that Fellows are receiving the support they need and to meet our own reporting requirements.